 What we do

-Cambridge Zero Research helps identify, catalyse and support the development of interdisciplinary projects and collaborations across the University, on research topics related to climate change and Net Zero.
-We connect researchers from across disciplines and departments and work with them to develop impactful research proposals on issues related to climate change, including mitigation and adaption responses, as well as promoting sustainability more widely.
+Cambridge Zero Research helps identify, catalyse and support the development of new climate-related research projects and collaborations across the University and to amplify their impact.
+We connect researchers from across disciplines and departments and work with them to shape and develop impactful research proposals related to climate science and societal responses to climate change, recognising that climate change cannot and should not be addressed in isolation from broader aspects of human wellbeing and sustainability.

 How we can help

-Please join the internal Cambridge Zero Research Mailing List to receive updates from us.
-Subscribe here to keep up to date with the latest research-related news, events and opportunities from Cambridge Zero.
+Please join the internal Cambridge Zero Research Mailing List to keep up to date with the latest research-related news, events and opportunities from Cambridge Zero.
 This mailing list is open to any staff and students at the University of Cambridge who are interested in Cambridge Zero's research work.

 Cambridge Zero exists to support climate and net-zero research, education, and engagement across the University, but is not an academic department, and so cannot host large grants or take the lead PI role on a proposal.
 You will need to find a Cambridge department willing to host the grant application.
 However, we may be able to help with this using our networks.